Watch: Catholics Hold Vigil at Site of Torched Virgin Mary Statue in Boston

-A group of Catholics turned out Wednesday evening to pray the Rosary at the site of a Virgin Mary statue that had been set ablaze over the weekend outside of St. Peter’s Parish in the Dorchester neighborhood of Boston.
+A group of Catholics turned out Wednesday evening to pray the Rosary at the site of a Virgin Mary statue that had been set ablaze over the weekend outside of St. Peter Parish in the Dorchester neighborhood of Boston.

 The group of around a hundred, led by Father John Currie, included parishioners, priests, nuns, and monks.
-They recited prayers in English, as well as Spanish, Portuguese, and Latin, and offered benevolent words to the vandal responsible for the scorched statue, with Currie proclaiming at one point, “We love you, we forgive you, and we are here to serve and help you in any way you may need.”
+They recited prayers in English, as well as Spanish, Portuguese, and Latin, and offered benevolent words to “the person or persons” responsible for the scorched statue, with Currie proclaiming at one point, “We love you, we forgive you, and we are here to serve and help you in any way you may need.”

 One attendee, Boston Catholic Radio chairman Louis Murray, posted several photos and livestreamed the event to social media, capturing the crowd surrounding the semi-restored statue, which had been donned with fresh flowers: